 - Written by Admin

-Members pay annual dues through PayPal or by check
+Members pay annual dues or dinner through PayPal or by check

 Please note, paypal charges a small fee for the transaction which is added to the price when you pay through paypal.